-In this article, I will give you some small office ideas you can start implementing immediately in your business.
+In this article, I will give you some small office ideas you can implement immediately in your business.
 This article will cover making small office ideas work for your company.
 These tips are easy to implement, and you won’t have to pay extra money to execute your small office ideas.
-I hope that these small office ideas help you save time and keep your productivity levels up.
+I hope these small office ideas help you save time and maintain your productivity.

-Whether you work from home or in a small office, sometimes it can be hard to find the time to get work done.
+Whether you work from home or in a small office, sometimes it can be hard to find the time to finish work.
 When you work from home, the problem is you’re spending more time commuting, eating lunch, and getting ready for work.
 This leaves less time to get the job done.
 This is where small office ideas come into play.

 Finding the time to work from home can be challenging.
 After all, you’re not working in a big office with a large staff of people to help you.
-Working from home can be a lonely experience, which can lead to burnout.
+Working from home can be a lonely experience, leading to burnout.
 However, by using small office ideas, you can still enjoy the benefits of working from home while enjoying the perks of a big office.

 Working in a small office can feel isolating.
 Even if your desk is big enough to fit all of your stuff and you have a nice view out the window, if you don’t have a lot of friends to chat with during lunch, you might find that your only social outlet is staring at your phone or going home early to watch TV.
-This can be great if you work in an environment that gives you the space and quiet time you need to focus.
-But when you’re in a small office, you may spend much time alone without anyone around to help.
+This can be great if you work in an environment that gives you the space and quiet time to focus.
+But in a small office, you may spend a lot of time alone without anyone around to help.

 What is a small office?